rivamcknight/riddles-api/README.md

 | --- | --- | --- |
 | `PATCH` | /riddles | Updates individual fields of a riddle in the database |

 Select a Riddle object to update by setting the query parameter to its `id`.
 Use the JSON request body to set one or more fields to a new value.
 Omitted fields retain their values.
-Currently, updating seed data (the original riddles added to the database) is not allowed.
+Currently, updating seed data (the initial riddles added to the database) is not allowed.

 The query parameter is defined as: